-Reporting Requirements - The subrecipient shall have a choice of submitting either a Monthly or a Quarterly Project Expenditure Report to the Department.
-Project Expenditure Reports are due thirty (30) days after the end of the reporting period.
-In addition, if the subaward period is extended, additional Project Expenditure Reports shall be submitted.
+Reporting Requirements - The recipient shall close the expense reporting period either on a Monthly or Quarterly basis.
+For any reporting period the recipient is seeking reimbursement, a payment request must also be submitted in the grant management system.
+Closing the reporting period and Payment Requests are due thirty (30) days after the end of the reporting period.
+In addition, if the award period is extended, additional Payment Requests shall be submitted.

-All project expenditures for reimbursement of subrecipient costs shall be submitted on the Project Expenditure Report Forms prescribed and provided by the Office of Criminal Justice Grants (OCJG) through the SIMON (Subgrant Information Management Online).
+All project expenditures for reimbursement of recipient costs shall be submitted on the forms prescribed and provided by the Office of Criminal Justice Grants (OCJG) through the electronic grant management system.

-All Project Expenditure Reports shall be submitted in sufficient detail for proper pre-audit and post-audit.
+All requests for reimbursement shall be submitted in sufficient detail for proper pre-audit and post-audit.